rezrov/shinobi-docker/README.md

 ## TODO
 * Too big!
 Trim down the image.
 Some ideas:
-  * Compile ffmpeg with only the necessary libraries enabled
+  * Compile static ffmpeg with only the necessary libraries enabled (debian ffmpeg adds almost 300MB)
 * Install process should detect if the db is already initialized
 * Upgrade procedure should be implemented to retain configuration